codewithash-hub/Learning_java/Head_First_Java/notes.md

 # What’s the difference between a class and an object?
 - A class is a blueprint for an object.
 It tells the virtual machine how to make an object of that particular type.
 - An object is an instance of a class.

+# The two uses of main:
+-  to test your real class
+-  to launch/start your Java application

+# The Guessing Game

+Summary:
+The Guessing Game involves a game object and three player objects.
+The game generates a random number between 0 and 9, and the three player objects try to guess it.

+Classes:
+GuessGame.class Player.class GameLauncher.class